Mississippi First-Time Home Buyer: 2023 Programs and Grants

 Mississippi first-time home buyer grants

-• Smart 6: Borrow $6,000 toward your down payment with no monthly payments and a 0% interest rate.
-The home must be your primary residence and you’ll repay the amount you borrow only when you sell the property
+You can borrow $6,000 toward your down payment through the MHC with no monthly payments and a 0% interest rate.
+The home must be your primary residence, and you’ll repay the amount you borrow only when you sell the property.

-• MRB 7: Borrow up to $7,000 toward your down payment as a 10-year second mortgage.
-Again, there are no monthly payments and the interest rate is 0%.
+The MHC also offers qualifying borrowers up to $7,000 toward their down payment as a 10-year second mortgage.
+Again, there are no monthly payments, and the interest rate is 0%.
 At the end of 10 years, your loan is forgiven, provided the home remains your principal residence.
-The eligibility criteria are slightly stricter for this program than for Smart 6
+The eligibility criteria are slightly stricter for this program than for the Smart6 DPA.

 Buying a home in Mississippi’s major cities

-For a Mississippi first-time home buyer, Jackson is by far the most affordable of the Magnolia State’s three biggest cities.
-Its home prices are the lowest — and they actually fell during the 12 months ending in June 2022.
+For a Mississippi first-time home buyer, Jackson is the most affordable of the Magnolia State’s three biggest cities.

 Homes in Southaven are much more costly.
 And Gulfport sits between those two extremes but is closer in terms of home prices to Southaven than Jackson.